 You take the second pill, misoprostol, six to 48 hours later.
 This is usually done at home.
 Misoprostol empties your uterus, causing cramping and heavy bleeding.
 The process is very similar to what you’d experience during an early miscarriage.

 Medical abortions are very effective.
-Although they work 98% of the time for women who are up to seven weeks pregnant, they’re significantly less effective for women who are in their eighth or ninth week of pregnancy.
+Although they work 98% of the time for women who are up to ten weeks pregnant, they’re significantly less effective for women who are in their eighth or ninth week of pregnancy.
 If you’re past the seventh week of pregnancy, you should probably opt for a surgical abortion.

 When a medical abortion doesn’t work or is incomplete, a surgical abortion is required.